In most cases, the expenses of renting your property, such as maintenance, insurance, taxes, and interest, can be deducted

 You may be able to deduct your ordinary and necessary local transportation expenses if you incur them to collect rental

 income or to manage, conserve, or maintain your rental property.
-Transportation expenses incurred to travel between your home
+However, transportation expenses incurred to travel between

-and a rental property generally constitute nondeductible commuting costs unless you use your home as your principal place
+your home and a rental property generally constitute nondeductible commuting costs unless you use your home as your principal

 as a principal place of business.